ndziuba/EnterpriseAI-Project/README.md

 extracts the latest pushed Bentofile and deploys it into the staging deployment.
 Yatai then builds the Image and after this process finishes successfully it does a rolling release, exchanging the current staging model.
 This can either be run manually or in our case automated with a Cronjob.

-Because Yatai does not provide a way to get the latest Bentofile push and the way mentioned in [this GitHub Issue](https://github.com/bentoml/BentoML/issues/2551) does not work anymore.
-The <code>get_bento_version.py</code> extracts this information from the Minio S3 Bucket.

-WIP

 ## ZenML pipeline